-Working in collaboration with two researchers from Baja California Sur, CSU conducted a community needs assessment in 2015, which engaged many stakeholder groups: youth, women’s groups, farmers, ranchers, fishermen, ejidatarios, school directors, teachers, elected officials, tourism service providers, individuals interested in environmental topics, and expatriates.
+Working in collaboration with two researchers from BCS, CSU conducted a community needs assessment in 2015, which engaged many stakeholder groups: youth, women’s groups, farmers, ranchers, fishermen, ejidatarios, school directors, teachers, elected officials, tourism service providers, individuals interested in environmental topics, and expatriates.
 Results of this community-based participatory research are available here.

 Many opportunities exist for local residents to engage with the Center.
 The Center hosts events for community members regularly, and invites the community to interact with CSU students and faculty who are conducting research and taking courses in the area.
 University faculty and local experts offer free bilingual workshops and classes, including English coursework.

 Complex issues require ongoing engagement and dialogue; the Center is a hub for dialogue, engagement, and learning around real-world challenges and issues.
 With more than 50 working relationships with Mexican universities, nonprofits, schools, businesses, and community members, CSU invests in building enduring and mutually beneficial relationships.